Built for OLTP

 With TigerBeetle, these fields are already built into the schema and ready for you to use:

-• When: each transfer has a unique timestamp for when it is processed by the cluster, but you can add another timestamp representing when the transaction happened in the real world in the user_data_64 field.
+for when it is processed by the cluster, but you can add another timestamp representing when the transaction happened in the real world in theuser_data_64

-• Where: the user_data_32 can be used to store the locale where the transfer occurred.
+can be used to store the locale where the transfer occurred. - Why: the

-• Why: the code field stores the reason a transfer occurred and should map to an enum or table of all the possible business events.
+field stores the reason a transfer occurred and should map to an enum or table of all the possible business events. - How Much: the

 For centuries, this information has been modeled as debits and credits, and double-entry bookkeeping has been the language of business since it was invented over 1000 years ago.
 TigerBeetle takes this tried-and-true schema and adds the performance and safety we need for OLTP in the 21st century.